chtoucas/Narvalo.NET/docs/engineering/new-project.md

 Except for Code Contracts, there should be no need to edit the project properties anymore.

-Create a project and add it to the solution `Narvalo.sln`.
+Create a project and add it to `Narvalo.sln` and `Make.Foundations.proj`.

-**WARNING** When ready for CI, add the project to Make.Foundations.proj.

 Edit the project file:
-- Add the following line at the bottom of the project file, just BEFORE the Microsoft targets:
+- Add the following line at the bottom of the project file, BEFORE the Microsoft targets:
 ```xml
 <Import Project="..\..\tools\Narvalo.Common.props" />
 ```
 - Remove all sections about Debug, Release and CodeContracts.
-- Remove all properties configured globally.
+- Remove all properties already configured globally.

 A typical project file should then look like this:
 ```xml